Cairo I one of the largest cities in Africa and the middle east.

 It’s a major commercial, recreational, residential, educational as well as a major tourist resort.

 FACTORS FOR THE GROWTH OF CAIRO

 Such location gave Cairo a good command of this trade thereby attracting people from North and West Africa, Asia and the middle east, and others.

 In addition, the fertile soils led to flourishing agriculture and thus more agro-based industries were set up in the area attracting more people and other investments leading to its growth and expansion.

-- The role of river Nile.
 The river supplies fresh water for domestic as well as for industrial use and it also provides a cheap form of transport for both passengers and cargo from different parts of Egypt especially the Northern and southern parts of Egypt.

-- The supportive government policy of Egypt.
-Government has carried out deliberate planning of the city together with funding of the various activities and setting up various infrastructures.
+The government has carried out deliberate planning of the city together with funding of the various activities and setting up various infrastructures.

-- The city is well linked to other parts of Egypt with various modes of transport that are inland water transport in the form of river Nile, road and railway links as well as air transport from Cairo to other parts of Egypt like Alexandria, Aswan Luxor, Asyut, port Suez, port Saidi and others thereby widening the city
+The city is well linked to other parts of Egypt with various modes of transport that are inland water transport in the form of river Nile, road and railway links as well as air transport from Cairo to other parts of Egypt like Alexandria, Aswan Luxor, Asyut, port Suez, port Saidi and others thereby widening the city

 s fear of influence and thus leading to its growth and development.